buzz39/Text-Decorator/README.md

 ## 🆕 What's New

-This YayText API has been significantly expanded with:
+This Text Decorator API has been significantly expanded with:

 - **18 new text styles** including fullwidth, bubble text, superscript, subscript, upside down, and more
 - **75+ additional combining marks** for extensive text decoration options
 - **Mathematical alphanumeric symbols** from Unicode Mathematical Alphanumeric Symbols block
-- **Creative Unicode transformations** inspired by YayText.com and YayText.vn
+- **Creative Unicode transformations** inspired by YayText.com and YayText.vn websites
 - **Regional indicator symbols** for flag-style text
 - **Cherokee-like and weird text** styles for unique effects
 - **🇻🇳 Vietnamese language support** with proper handling of diacritics and tone marks